SRCH2/srch2-ngn/readme.txt

     sh ./runme-to-init-env.sh

 It will compile related libraries and build the engine.
-After the command finished, you can find the binary files in the "build/" folder.
+After the command is finished, you can find the binary files in the "build/" folder.
 The executable is located under src/server and other test binaries are also included in the "build/" folder.
 If you have already the "build/" folder, please remove it before using runme-to-init-env.sh file.